fatma1-a7med/Cafeteria_project_php/README.md

 Admins can manage rooms, Extensions and add new ones.

 Screen 8: Check Management

 Admins can view all checks according to specified dates and for specific users.
 If no specific user is selected, all users' checks are displayed.
 Clicking on a username displays their order info during the specified time period.

+*Databse Overview*
+Our MySQL dump file (cafeteria_project.sql) contains the database structure.

+*Tables*

+1- categories: Stores information about product categories.

+2- order_items: Tracks items ordered by users.

+3- orders: Manages orders placed by users, including order status and total price.

+4- products: Contains details about cafeteria products, including their prices and categories.

+5- rooms: Stores information about cafeteria rooms.

+6- users: Manages user accounts, including their roles and associated rooms.

+*Relationships*

+•  orders and order_items: Linked via the order_id field, representing a one-to-many relationship between orders and items within those orders.

+•  products and categories: Linked via the category_id field, representing a one-to-many relationship between categories and products.

+•  orders and users: Linked via the user_id field, representing a one-to-many relationship between users and orders.

+•  users and rooms: Linked via the room_id field, representing a one-to-many relationship between users and their assigned rooms.

+*DB Usage*

+•  To utilize this database structure, import the MySQL dump file into your MySQL database.

+•  You can then interact with the tables and data to manage cafeteria operations effectively.